Moat423/42CPP_Modules/Module_05/README.md

 Form timsForm = Form{"tempForm", 140, 145};
 ```

-However note, that Option 2 is **equivilant** to option 3.
+However note, that Option 2 is **equivalent** to option 3.
 Even though it uses an equal, it's actually also copy constructing.

 ### getters and getters

-encasulation is the reason why one would use getters and setters.
+Encasulation is the reason why one would use getters and setters.
-the setters might even be private or protected and the vaue is always private or protected.
+the setters might even be private or protected and the value is always private or protected.
-Making the setter private bascially makes it read ony from the outside.
+Making the setter private basically makes it read only from the outside.

 Encapsuation means, that eveything is spererated well.